Meet Our Psychologists

 PhD, 2012, Loyola University Chicago

-Development and implementation of innovative digital health platforms for promoting resilience and health behaviors among adolescents and young adults with chronic health conditions; complementary and integrative health approaches for treatment of somatic sensations and enhancing well-being among adolescents with chronic pain.
+Development and implementation of innovative digital health programs to promote resilience and health behaviors among adolescents and young adults with chronic health conditions; complementary and integrative health approaches for treatment of somatic sensations and enhancing well-being among adolescents with chronic abdominal pain.

 Meredyth A. Evans, Ph.D.